MPPI-Generic: A CUDA Library for Stochastic Trajectory Optimization: API Structure

 Before the example Feedback Controller, we need to go over the code structure for Feedback Controllers as this is very different from the previous examples of Dynamics and Cost Functions.
 This is due to the fact that the feedback controller needs to be usable on the GPU but might have different memory requirements on the CPU side.
 Using \ac{iLQR} as an example in \cref{fig:feedback_diagram}, calculating the feedback on the GPU would just require the feedback gains to be sent but calculating the feedback gains requires access to the Dynamics and their Jacobians as well as a Cost Function and its Jacobian.
 To handle this discrepancy in computational workloads, each Feedback Controller is made up of two parts: a GPU feedback class which contains the bare necessities to calculate the feedback, and a CPU wrapper which can do things like recomputing the gains to a new desired trajectory.

 Now let us show how to utilize the Feedback Controller API to create a new PID controller.
-We start by constructing the params structure for the GPU Feedback class, shown in \cref{code:pid_params}.
+We start by constructing the parameter structure for the GPU Feedback class, shown in \cref{code:pid_params}.
 Note that it is templated off of the Dynamics so that it can create the appropriately-sized arrays for each gain.
-Since this is a generic PID controller, we will stick to the full feedback matrix representation for each type of gain.
+Since this is a generic PID controller, we use the full feedback matrix representation for each type of gain.
 Next, we need to implement the GPU Feedback Controller for the PID in \cref{code:pid_gpu}.
-The only method that is required to be overwritten is the \lstinline{k()} feedback method but as PIDs require some history to calculate the $i$ and $d$ portions, we will also request extra memory by setting the \lstinline{SHARED_MEM_REQUEST_BLK_BYTES} variable.
-This variable allows for extra shared memory per trajectory sample which is necessary for keeping track of history on the GPU. \begin{code}[ht!] \lstinputlisting[language=C++,firstline=18,lastline=48]{code_examples/PID/pid.cuh} \end{code}
+The only method that is required to be overwritten is the \lstinline{k()} feedback method on \cref{line:pid_gpu_k} but as PIDs require some history to calculate the $i$ and $d$ portions, we request extra memory by setting the \lstinline{SHARED_MEM_REQUEST_BLK_BYTES} variable on \cref{line:pid_shared_mem}.
+This variable allows for extra shared memory per trajectory sample which is necessary for keeping track of history on the GPU. \begin{code}[ht!] \lstinputlisting[language=C++,firstline=18,lastline=48,escapechar=~]{code_examples/PID/pid.cuh} \end{code}